beego/beedoc/en-US/install/install.md

 ![](../images/git-branch-1.png)

-# How can I be a contributer of beego
+# How can I be a contributor of beego

 Beego's source code is hosted on GitHub.
 You can fork, modify and then send a Pull Request to us.
 We will review your code and give you feedback of your changes as soon as possible.